radicalappdev/radical-canvatorium/README.md

 ### To Do

-- [ ] Get the local dev server working with self-signed ssl certs (https is required for WebXR)
 - [ ] Resolve the issue with tsconfig.json.
 This happened as soon as I created the project using `npx nuxi init radical-canvatorium`

 ```